 Purcell Mountain Lodge

 Since we are on the topic of one-of-a-kind adventures, a visit to Purcell Mountain Lodge is a quintessential BC bucket list experience.
-Famous for backcountry skiing in the winter months, it is equally special as a hiking destination from June through mid-October.
+Famous for backcountry ski touring in the winter months, it is equally special as an alpine hiking destination from June through September.

 Guests arrive to this off-grid location atop Bald Mountain (2200m) via at 15 minute helicopter ride from Golden.
 Along with ACMG certified guides, memories are made with exhilarating days full of alpine touring (or snowshoeing) in the winter and hiking adventures during the summer and early fall.
 All the while, guests are pampered with luxury accommodations, gourmet meals and use of the wood burning sauna.